Skip to main content

 Can I claim loss of wages?

 Loss of wages can be claimed in a compensation claim arising from negligence.
-Before compensation can be claimed, personal injury law requires the person bringing the claim to prove that their injury occurred due to someone else’s negligence.
+Before compensation can be claimed, personal injury law requires the person bringing the claim to prove that their injury occurred due to someone else’s negligence and that the negligence caused the wage loss.

 How do I claim loss of income?